paulkernfeld/exandria/README.md

 Identities
 ----------
 An Exandria identity is a cryptographic key pair.
 The public key of each identity is stored on the Bitcoin testnet blockchain.
 To register an identity, a user must burn bitcoins.
+To read identities, an Exandria client just reads through the Bitcoin blockchain.

 Exandria uses webcoin, an SPV client.
 This means that every Exandria client needs to download all blockchain headers (not all blocks!).
 See [burn-stream](https://github.com/paulkernfeld/burn-stream) for more on how this is implemented.